Multarix/Guildbot/README.md

 # Guildbot
 This bots main purpose was/ is for personal use only, future updates to it may make it more friendly towards outsiders.

-# Before using
+## Before using
-Assuming that you read the above message and were like "I still wanna use it tho"..
+Assuming that you read the above message and were like "I still wanna use it tho"..<br />
 You'll need to do the following:
 1. Rename `edit.config.json` to `config.json`
 2. Rename `object/edit.settings.sqlite` to `objects/settings.sqlite`